RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Started working on player boost damage mechanic.
 - Added forLoop and continue modifiers.
 These allow you to run the next set of modifiers up until a return modifier a certain amount of times.
+- Added getParsedString modifier.
+This returns a string with specific values replaced.
+- Added getSplitStringAt and getSplitStringCount modifiers.
+These return a value in a separated string.
+- Added playerCount to math evaluation variables.

 ## Changes
+### Core
+- showMouse modifier now has an Enabled toggle.
+- Removed some outdated modifiers.
+They still work, but will not appear in the modifiers list.
+- Renamed gameMode modifier to setGameMode.

+### Editor
 - Renamed Image Objects' Set Data to Store Data.
-- Reworked tooltip system to allow for tooltip categories.
+- Reworked default modifiers and tooltips to allow for modifier / tooltip categories.

 ## Fixes
 - Fixed object type collision not updating correctly.